-The distribution of opinions for the observed dynamical states: scattered, $\pi$ (or bipolarized) and consensus is illustrated in Fig.~\ref{fig:fig7}.
-Fig. ~\ref{fig:fig7}(b) and ~\eqref{fig:fig7}(d) show $\pi$ or bipolarized states for width, $\gamma$ equals $0.05$ and $0.20$ respectively.
-Comparing these, we observe that the polarized state for $\gamma=0.05$ is more peaked and localized, whereas polarization for $\gamma=0.20$ is broader and more diffused.
-Therefore, these plots suggest that when the population is less heterogeneous charactered by low $\gamma$, the population is strongly polarized while for more heterogenous population denoted by high $\gamma$ , the opinion polarization is not very strong.
-For the same reason, greater lattitude of acceptance, $A$ will be required to assimilate highly polarized state into a consensus state as can be seen with increase in light pink background region in Fig.~\ref{fig:fig4}(a)-(d) and Fig.~\ref{fig:fig5}(a)-(d).
-The $\pi$ and consensus states show multistability for same values of latitudes of acceptance and rejection i.e $A$, therefore depending upon the initial configuration of the population in the yellow region, the population may get polarized or form a consensus.
+The distribution of opinions for the observed dynamical states: scattered, $\pi$ (or bipolarised) and consensus is illustrated in Fig.~\ref{fig:fig8}.
+Fig. ~\ref{fig:fig8}(b) and ~\eqref{fig:fig8}(d) show $\pi$ or bipolarised states for width, $\gamma$ equals $0.05$ and $0.20$ respectively.
+Comparing these, we observe that the polarised state for $\gamma=0.05$ is more peaked and localized, whereas polarisation for $\gamma=0.20$ is broader and more diffused.
+Therefore, these plots suggest that when the population is less heterogeneous characterized by low $\gamma$, the population is strongly polarised while for a more heterogeneous population denoted by high $\gamma$ , the opinion polarisation is not strong.
+For the same reason, greater latitude of acceptance, $A$ will be required to assimilate a highly polarised state into a consensus state as can be seen in increase in light pink background region in Fig.~\ref{fig:fig5}(a)-(d) and Fig.~\ref{fig:fig6}(a)-(d).
+The $\pi$ and consensus states show multistability for the same values of latitudes of acceptance and rejection i.e $A$, therefore depending upon the initial configuration of the population in the yellow region, the population may get polarised or form a consensus.

-In Fig.~\ref{fig:fig8}, the variation in percentage of attractive connections with respect to parameter $A$ is shown, corresponding to the hysteresis behaviour observed in Fig.~\ref{fig:fig4}.
-A notable slowdown in rate of change is observed at around 50 $\%$ ($P\approx$ 0.5) mark which corresponds to the $\pi$ state.
+In Fig.~\ref{fig:fig9}, the variation in percentage of attractive connections with respect to parameter $A$ is shown, corresponding to the hysteresis behaviour observed in Fig.~\ref{fig:fig5}.
+A notable slowdown in the rate of change is observed at around 50 $\%$ ($P\approx$ 0.5) mark which corresponds to the $\pi$ state.
 Although the latitude of acceptance increases linearly with $A$, the percentage of attractive connections does not follow a linear trend in this case.
-This contrasts with the memory-independent scenario depicted in Fig.~\ref{fig:fig2}, where a more uniform and linear increase in positively coupled oscillators was observed.
+This contrasts with the memory-independent scenario depicted in Fig.~\ref{fig:fig3}, where a more uniform and linear increase in positively coupled oscillators was observed.